-1. Students must take one Reasoned Examination of Faith course - REF courses are 200-level courses (see course offerings in Arches for specific REF courses).
-No other courses will fulfill this requirement.
-2. Students may not take more than one Reasoned Examination of Faith course to count toward degree requirements.
-3. Completion of FYI-101 or FYH-101 (or equivalent) is a prerequisite for the Reasoned Examination of Faith requirement.
-4. Students must complete this requirement before the end of the sophomore year.
-5. Successful completion of the Honors Minor fulfills the Reasoned Examination of Faith requirement.
+- 1. Students must take one Reasoned Examination of Faith course REF courses are 200-level courses (see course offerings in Arches for specific REF courses).
+No other courses will fulfill this requirement. - 2.
+Students may not take more than one Reasoned Examination of Faith course to count toward degree requirements. - 3.
+Completion of FYI-101 or FYH-101 (or equivalent) is a prerequisite for the Reasoned Examination of Faith requirement. - 4.
+Students must complete this requirement before the end of the sophomore year. - 5.
+Successful completion of the Honors Minor fulfills the Reasoned Examination of Faith requirement.
 C. Learning Perspective Distribution Requirements.
-24 credits.

-1. Students must take one course in each of the six Learning Perspectives (see below) for a total of six courses.
-2. A maximum of two courses with the same subject code may count toward satisfying the total Learning Perspective distribution requirement.
-3. A course which is cross-listed under more than one subject code will not count as the second area of study if either of its listings is from the same area as the first course in that Learning Perspective.
-The six Learning Perspective distribution categories are as follows: i.
-Perspectives on the Past (PP): Courses that examine the ideas, institutions, achievements and events of the past, both in relation to one another and in relation to the present. ii.
-Perspectives on the Natural World (PN): Courses that examine how theories, mathematical systems and natural laws are inferred, tested and applied to a range of phenomena, and how they are related to current technical and values-based issues. iii.
-Perspectives on Individuals and Society (PS): Courses that examine human behavior, the values and social structures that humans generate, and how each affects the other. iv.
-Perspectives on Literature and Texts (PL): Courses that examine the creative, expressive and rhetorical functions of language in the production and interpretations of text and the tradition they represent. v.
-Perspectives on the Arts (PA): Courses that examine the inspirations, processes, tools and critical/historical contexts relating to the creation of artistic products or performances; may include the opportunity to directly engage in the creative process. vi.
+24 credits. - 1.
+Students must take one course in each of the six Learning Perspectives (see below) for a total of six courses. - 2.
+A maximum of two courses with the same subject code may count toward satisfying the total Learning Perspective distribution requirement. - 3.
+A course which is cross-listed under more than one subject code will not count as the second area of study if either of its listings is from the same area as the first course in that Learning Perspective.
+The six Learning Perspective distribution categories are as follows: - i. iPerspectives on the Past (PP): Courses that examine the ideas, institutions, achievements and events of the past, both in relation to one another and in relation to the present. - ii.
+Perspectives on the Natural World (PN): Courses that examine how theories, mathematical systems and natural laws are inferred, tested and applied to a range of phenomena, and how they are related to current technical and values-based issues. - iii.
+Perspectives on Individuals and Society (PS): Courses that examine human behavior, the values and social structures that humans generate, and how each affects the other. - iv.
+Perspectives on Literature and Texts (PL): Courses that examine the creative, expressive and rhetorical functions of language in the production and interpretations of text and the tradition they represent. - v.
+Perspectives on the Arts (PA): Courses that examine the inspirations, processes, tools and critical/historical contexts relating to the creation of artistic products or performances; may include the opportunity to directly engage in the creative process. - vi.
 Perspectives on Human Existence and Values (PH): Courses that consider those broad questions of human existence that have been given religious, philosophical or literary expression of enduring importance, but inevitably take on different meanings for individuals whose values and cultural traditions differ.
 D. Skills Requirements.

-1. Physical Education.
-Two HEPE courses noted as activity courses (PEA).
-The PEA requirement is a stand alone requirement and may not substitute for any other degree or major requirements.
-2. Second Language.
+- 1. Physical Education.
+The HEPE credit requirement was removed from the degree requirements effective Spring 2025 by faculty vote. - 2.
+Second Language.
 0-8 credits.